mielikuvitus/100Days/log.md

 ---

+### Day 4: August 15, 2022

+**Today's Progress:** Building a Rothko Painting & A cat photo gallery

+**Thoughts:** This was mainly more routine for my css skills, but I learned some new css properties.
+Gap, ::after pseudo element.

+**Link to work:** Html and Css files for the projects have been commited under Day4 Folder

+---

 ### Day 3: August 14, 2022

 **Today's Progress:** Certification Project - Survey Form

 **Thoughts:** Was good to repeat what I had been working on the last few days.
 Seems I didn't have energy to use to style the survey better so that'll do.

-**Link to work:**Html and Css files for the projects have been commited under Day3 Folder
+**Link to work:** Html and Css files for the projects have been commited under Day3 Folder

 ---